FreeJoy-Team/FreeJoyWiki/Axes-configuration.md

 ## Calibration

-By default all inputs calibrated to fullscale range 0-4095.
+By default all inputs calibrated to fullscale range -32767 to 32767.
 You can choose one of two options for calibration:

 * Manual calibration
 * Automatic calibration